Joe2308/milestone-1-test-run/README.md

 1. Use of subtle shadows to lift some elements off the page

-# Features
+# AVAILABLE FEATURES

 ### Home
 The home page gives an over all synopsis on the band and also contains a video.
 The main goal is to encourage users to book through the contact form so I have embedded a link in the paragraph text to peak user interest and encourage an enquiry.
 The home page consists of a bootstrap carousel of three hero images of the band performing live.
 As well as studying the bootstrap documentation I found a very helpfull YouTube video to help with this function.
-Please see [credits](#credits) for full details.
 I have placed a "Learn More" CTA button to click directly to the contact form over the image and also another "Watch Now" CTA that brings the user to the video section.
 The video on the home page encourages enagement and I have also embedded an external link below the video to the band's YouTube channel to encourage new suscribers.

 ### About us